10 Reflection of Light Examples

 3. Searchlights

-It is another common example of the reflection of light.
-Parabolic reflectors in searchlights concentrate and aim reflected light beams in specific directions to scan the sky.
+Searchlights are a striking example of reflection in action.
+Parabolic reflectors inside searchlights concentrate and aim reflected light beams in specific directions, allowing them to scan vast stretches of sky with precision.

 4. Telescopes